An old card, left open after divorce, can mean new debt

 Your letter is a good reminder of how important it is to address any debts that exist on joint credit cards when going through a divorce.
 Many people don’t get professional financial advice during a divorce and find that this costs them a lot of money later.

-“The remedy to this would have been to close all joint credit cards, business or otherwise, at the time of the divorce,” noted Rosemary Frank, a registered investment advisor in Brentwood, Tennessee, in an email.
+“The remedy to this would have been to close all joint credit cards, business or otherwise, at the time of the divorce,” noted Rosemary Frank, a registered investment adviser in Brentwood, Tennessee, in an email.
 “If there was a balance on the card at that time, it could have been transferred to a new individual card in the business owner’s name.”

 Of course, it is too late to go back in time now, so your best bet is to work with your attorney to get your ex-husband to pay.